crkumaresh24/flow-designer/README.md

 # Developer Run

-0. Prerequisite
+0. Prerequisite:

 The developer studio is integrated with Keycloak IAM OAuth2 Server for security.
 Hence, Keycloak OAuth server should be running locally and appropriate JSON installation cofig should be kept at public/keycloak.json

-1. NPM Run -
+1. NPM Run:

 git clone https://github.com/crkumaresh24/flow-designer.git
 cd flow-designer